Rav3n95/gp-traders/README.md

 # gp-traders
-Simple trade system where you can sell / buy items from npc via qb-target
+Simple trade system for QbCore where you can sell / buy items from npc via qb-target

 - Multi locations
 - Full support language files to easy translate